-Normandie Hotel — Sea Bright’s Wooden Palace
+The Normandie Hotel — Sea Bright’s Wooden Palace

 The magnificent Normandie-by-the-Sea Hotel in Sea Bright was “exclusive and expensive” in its all-too-brief prime.
 It had a lot to live up to.
 The Ocean House — the Jersey Shore’s first official hotel which opened in 1842 — had previously covered the same grounds.

-The Normandie Hotel — a spectacular Gilded Age lodging place — could accommodate 300 guests in its sprawling layout and offered both ocean and river views.
+“The Normandie” — a spectacular Gilded Age lodging place — could accommodate 300 guests in its sprawling layout and offered both ocean and river access.
 Considered a showplace of the upper shore, the massive wooden hotel entertained many of the country’s elite during its glory days.
-Built by Lemuel Smith, it opened in July 1877 first known as the Hotel Bellevue.
+Built by Lemuel Smith, it opened in July 1878 first known as the Hotel Bellevue.
 From then on the location would be remembered for its “big verandas and pretentious architecture.”

-While climbing as a political power broker, he acquired a taste for fashionable hotel life at the beach from his 20 summers spent at the elite Mansion House hotel down the road in Long Branch.
+While rising as a political power broker he acquired a taste for fashionable hotel life at the beach from his 20 summers spent at the elite Mansion House hotel down the road in Long Branch.
 The law and times ultimately caught up with Croker and he fled the country in 1905 moving to England.
 He later returned to his native Ireland and died in a Dublin castle in 1922.

-In 1887, General Ferdinand P. Earle, who came from a family of hotel proprietors, acquired the hotel for $115,000 and changed the name to the Normandie (after a hotel he owned on Broadway in NYC).
+In 1887, General Ferdinand P. Earle, who came from a family of hotel proprietors, acquired the hotel for $105,000 and pledged “only the best of everything.”
+He changed the name to the Normandie after a hotel he owned on Broadway in NYC.
 The Normandie (it had a nearby railroad depot too) was located a mile north of today’s Sea Bright-Rumson bridge on the west side of Ocean Avenue.
-When it burned down in September 1916 the hotel had been vacant for two years.

 (Normandie is an unincorporated community located within the borough of Sea Bright, NJ).